 We cannot assure you that we would be able to take any of these actions, that these actions would be successful and permit us to meet our scheduled debt service obligations or that these actions would be permitted under the terms of our existing or future debt agreements, including the ABL Facility and the indentures governing our outstanding notes.
-For example, the ABL Facility and the indentures governing our outstanding notes restrict our ability to dispose of certain assets and use the proceeds from any dispositions.
+For example, the ABL Facility and the indentures governing our outstanding notes and use the proceeds from any dispositions.
 We may not be able to consummate those dispositions and any proceeds we receive may not be adequate to meet any debt service obligations then due.